 PRO Tips:

-- Serve with rice.
+Make sure to serve with rice.
 You’ll need something to mop up that delicious, mouth-watering sauce!

-They can also be found at Asian/Chinese Grocery stores (T & T, Food World, Ranch Market).
+Asian/Chinese markets (T & T, Food World, Ranch Market).
 They are a bit fatty here but the price point is very good.
-They are commonly found in large, 3-rib sections; ask the butchen to cut across the bone into 3-inch sections for stewing.
+They are commonly found in large, 3-rib sections; ask the butcher to cut across the bone into 3-inch sections for stewing.

 - Spicy Galbi Jjim (Spicy Pork Ribs)